Writing community slang, phrases and acronyms

 - Mary Sue: A female character who is unflawed or too perfect.

 - NaNoWriMo or NaNo: National Novel Writing Month.
-A writing event that takes place every November.
-Writers try to complete a 50,000 word book in a month.
-There’s also Camp NaNoWriMo, a similar event which runs in April and July.
+A now defunct writing event (dissolved in 2025) that previously took place every November and encouraged authors to write a book in a month.

 - OTP: One true pairing.
 A reader’s favourite couple/pairing, even if they aren’t together in the story.

-- Own voices (usually as hashtag #ownvoices): Books written about diverse/marginalised groups, by authors who are part of those groups.
+- Own voices: Books written about diverse groups, by authors who are part of those groups.

 - Pantser: Someone who doesn’t outline a story.
-They fly by the seat of their pants.
+Instead, they fly by the seat of their pants.

-- Plantser: Someone who does a combination of outlining and pantsing/flying by the seat of their pants.
+- Plantser: Someone who does a combination of outlining and flying by the seat of their pants.

 - Plotter: Someone who outlines their work before writing.